GuttermanA/presentation/README.md

 3. Run ```yarn start```

 The graphics will take a moment to load due to the numerous queries against the database.

+The graph is built with Chart.js and the tables with Semantic UI

 Please don't hesitate to reach out if anything is unclear: alexanderf.gutterman@gmail.com